compscikaran/react-dynamics/README.md

 ## How the idea came about

-The idea is kind of is inspired by a monitoring tool called AppDynamics which is used for monitoring a Java applications and I thought why not have something simillar for React.
-This tool captured all kinds of metrics, errors, usage statistics etc which were very helpful in diagnosing issues.
-I also intend for the tool to be lightweight and not have much of a hit on application performance.
+The idea is kind of is inspired by a monitoring tool called AppDynamics which is used for monitoring Java applications and I thought why not have something simillar for React.
+This tool captures metrics such as errors, mounts, mouse clicks etc which could be helpful for diagnosing errors and inform product decisions.
+The tool is lightweight and will not have much impact on application performance.

 ------------------------